 How can I get involved?

 For each open season, a quail hunting permit is required to hunt quail.
-Applications for quail hunting permits will be available prior to the opening of the season through the Wildlife Permits System.
+Applications for quail hunting permits will be available from February.

 Hunters are required to carry the hunting permit at all times and produce it on the request of a warden.
 Quail hunters must possess a current firearms permit for a shotgun.